obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Migrate to declarative settings.md

     this.plugin = plugin;
   }

-  // 1.13.0+: framework calls this and skips display().
+  // 1.13.0+: Obsidian calls this and skips display().
   // Controls auto-bind to this.plugin.settings[key].
   getSettingDefinitions() {
     return [